GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

 #### GATT Authentication
-GATT Authentication defined in the Bluetooth spec (Version 5, Vol 3, Part G, Section 8.1) is used to eanble a per characteristic authentication using a shared key.
+GATT Authentication defined in the Bluetooth spec (Version 5, Vol 3, Part G, Section 8.1) is used to enable a per characteristic authentication using a shared key.
 It does not authenticate a Bluetooth peer (Central or Peripheral).